Skip to content

 Jones, H. M. (2018).
 Climate Change and Increasing Risk of Extreme Heat.
 In Human Health and Physical Activity During Heat Exposure (pp. 1-13).
 Springer.

 • [ Benjamin Le Roy ]Benjamin Le Roy joined our team in May 2022 as a postdoctoral research associate with Princeton University’s Cooperative Institute for Modeling the Earth System (CIMES).
-For this project, Benjamin has been using the SURFEX model and its urban surface energy balance modeling capabilities to examine the urban heat island in Philadelphia.
-Particular attention is being given to comparing urban climate impact indicators as represented by SURFEX high resolution urban climate simulations, by several observational data products, and by statistical downscaling of climate projections.
-Attention also will be given to the cascade of uncertainties from emissions scenarios to dynamical climate models to statistically downscaled climate projections and derived products that subsequently are used in studies that inform climate risk reduction and resilience activities.
-Benjamin has returned to his native Europe, and in 2024 we will be submitting his work done with us to journals.
+Benjamin used the SURFEX model and its urban surface energy balance modeling capabilities to examine the urban heat island in Philadelphia and its surroundings.
+Benjamin has returned to his native Europe, though we continue to collaborate on analyzing and communicating the results of his work with us.
+In September 2024 the first paper documenting aspects of his work in our project was published as…

 • [ Nicole Zenes ] Nicole Zenes joined the ESD team in July 2023 as an SAIC contractor scientific programmer.
 The team benefits from Nickie’s R programming skills and research experience to advance the team’s capabilities.